raspberrypilearning/getting-started-with-picamera/en/step_6.md

     camera.stop_preview()
     ```

-    The variable `i` contains the current iteration number, from `0` to `4`, so the images will be saved as `image0.jpg`, `image1.jpg`, and so on.
+    The variable `i` counts how many times the loop has run, from `0` to `4`.
+Therefore, the images get saved as `image0.jpg`, `image1.jpg`, and so on.

-- Run the code again and hold the camera in position.
-It will take one picture every five seconds.
+- Run the code again and hold the Camera Module in position.

-- Once the fifth picture is taken, the preview will close.
+The camera should take one picture every five seconds.
+Once the fifth picture is taken, the preview closes.

-- Look at your Desktop and you'll see five new pictures.
+- Look at your Desktop to find the five new pictures.